Daniel-KM/Omeka-S-module-Annotate/README.md

 - Internally, targets and bodies are managed like Omeka resources, but they aren’t rdf classes.
-- In the json-ld of the resources, the key `oa:Annotation` is deprecated and has been removed since version 3.3.3.6.
-Use the key `o:annotation`.
+- In the json-ld of the resources, the list of annotation is available under the key `o:annotation`.
+The old key `oa:Annotation` is deprecated and has been removed since version 3.3.3.6.

 ### Api endpoint

+#### Create

 You can create annotations in a standard way on the api.
 To simplify process, it is possible to skip some keys in the payload for some motivations.